Linutronix/elbe/docs/elbe-pbuilder.rst

    This file is used to create a new ELBE project including the pbuilder environment.

---cpuset <int>
-   When this value is not -1 (the default), the pbuilder is run using *taskset <cpuset>* which allows one to limit the number of cpus used for the build.
-This is useful when multithreading and qemu-user yield problem with e.g. java.

 --profile string
    Specify the build profile(s) to build. (dpkg-buildpackage -P<profile>) Provide multiple profiles as a comma separated list.